 Mountain Camp Woodside offers a special Cub Camp program for campers ages 5 to 6 years and up to incoming 1st graders.
-They are split into four groups (Bear, Cheetah, Lion, and Tiger) with a maximum of a 12-campers to 2-counselors ratio.
+Our cubs are split into four groups – Bear, Cheetah, Lion, and Tiger, with a maximum of a 12-campers to 2-counselors ratio.

-The Cubs participate in most of the same activities that older campers do such as, fencing and archery but all activities are structured to be age appropriate and to accommodate the learning styles of our younger campers.
-For instance, during their swimming periods, our Cubs wear life vests so they can safely explore our pool and they do not participate in mountain biking.
+The Cubs participate in most of the same activities that older campers do, such as fencing and archery, but all activities are structured to be age appropriate and accommodate the learning styles of our youngest campers.
+For instance, during swimming periods, our Cubs wear life vests so they can safely explore our pool and they do not participate in mountain biking.
 Cub activities are scheduled and they do most activities twice.

-Cubs stay together with their group throughout the entire day and are under constant supervision by our Cub counselors.
-Cub Camp gives children a chance to try all that camp has to offer in a supportive and structured environment.
-This is an ideal program for a child to have their first camp experience.
+Our Cubs stay with their group throughout the entire day and are under constant supervision by our Cub counselors.
+Cub Camp gives children a chance to try all that camp has to offer in a supportive and structured environment – ideal program for a child’s first camp experience.
 To accommodate the younger ages, the Cub Campers’ day ends at 3:30pm.
 If your Cub Camper needs to stay until 4:45pm, “Extended Cub Care” options are available.

 The normal cub pickup time is between 3:20 and 3:40pm at the main field.
 You can park in the main parking lot and walk onto the field to pick-up your camper.
 If you sign up for Extended Cub Care, you can pick up your camper in our no-park pickup system on the field between 4:45 and 5pm.
 Please bring your Pick-Up Placard with you for pickup for us to verify that you are authorized to pick-up your Cub.
 On Friday, we invite Cubs to stay for our Parent’s Program that starts at 4pm and ends at 5pm.
 Pickup for Friday will be in the PAC.
 Parents picking up at the normal time on Friday will pick up at the field.